Hricer/SyncTranslations/README.md

 Sync Translation Files
 ======================

-A command for synchronize all Symfony translation files according to one locale file.
+The command for synchronize all translation files according to one locale file.
+This will ensure that all translation files contain the same keys.

-Supports YAML format only.
+This allows the developer to manage only one language.
+Before deploy the application into production, the developer executes synchronization for other languages.

 Usage
 -----

-Imagine you make changes in your main locale, e.g. `message.en.yaml`:
+Imagine you made changes to the main locale file, e.g. `messages.en.yaml`:

 ```diff
 common: